franscelstain/tradeaxis-api/docs/market_data/book/Source_Data_Acquisition_Contract_LOCKED.md

 - retry with backoff on transient API errors when API mode is used
 - manual-file mode must validate schema before rows are accepted
 - every acquisition stage must record source mode and source name in run telemetry
+- for the active default `yahoo_finance` provider path, ingestion resolves the active ticker universe first, then fetches provider payloads per ticker symbol before normalization into canonical source rows
+- for the active default `yahoo_finance` provider path, EOD requests use daily interval semantics and provider-specific symbol mapping must stay inside the source adapter, not leak into downstream canonicalization

 ## Failure classification (LOCKED)
 - transient API error: retry, then `HELD` if unresolved